SamuMorandi/PARCO-Computing-2026-245067/Deliverable_1/README.md

 ## 7. Dataset

-The experiments use five matrices with diverse sparsity patterns from the **SuiteSparse Matrix Collection**.
-To execute the code it is necessary to download the matrices from the links below:
+The experiments use five matrices with diverse sparsity patterns from the **SuiteSparse Matrix Collection**:

 | Matrice                                                | Righe      | NNZ         | Densità (%) | Dominio            |
 | ------------------------------------------------------ | ---------- | ----------- | ----------- | ------------------ |